 Toronto: Inanna Publications, 2018.

-e-book (Access restricted to members of the Ryerson community)
+e-book (Access restricted to members of the TMU community)

 Publisher’s Synopsis (From its website)